-The yield on the benchmark 10-year U.S. Treasury declined over the reporting period, while 10-year bond yields in most other developed market countries increased.
-The overall global credit bond market delivered positive total returns.
-Higher-rated global bonds underperformed lower-rated bonds.
-Global equities rallied, while commodity prices were volatile and produced mixed returns.
-The U.S. dollar weakened against the euro and the British pound, but appreciated against the Japanese yen.
+The yield on the benchmark 10-year U.S. Treasury increased during the reporting period.
+In many other developed markets, yields on 10-year government bonds fluctuated.
+Overall, the global bond market rallied toward the end of 2023, bolstered by central bank officials' policy pronouncements signaling a possible end to monetary tightening.
+During the reporting period, lower-rated global bonds generally outperformed their higher-rated counterparts.
+Global equities rallied sharply, while commodities were mixed given economic uncertainties.
+The U.S. dollar strengthened against the Japanese yen, but fell relative to the euro and British pound.

-Amid evolving conditions, we will continue to work diligently to navigate global markets and manage the assets that you have entrusted with us.
-We encourage you to speak with your financial advisor about your goals, and visit global.pimco.com for our latest insights.
+We continue to work diligently to navigate dynamic global markets and manage the assets that you have entrusted with us.
+We encourage you to speak with your financial advisor about your goals and visit global.pimco.com for our latest insights.